xpandit/tableau_write-back_extension/README.md

 3. "Select the Spreadsheet": If you are using Google Spreadsheet this will set the Sheet name;
 4. "Add Columns": This allows you to add new columns to the Extension Table like comments that you want to add;
 5. When you are done just it the "Ready to Go" Button;

+## Powered By
+This Extension uses [Datatables](https://datatables.net/) create the table that will display the worksheets data.